 5) Create Infographics

 Infographics or information graphics are nothing but images such as charts, diagrams or graphics that can be used to represent data visually in a fun way without much emphasis on detailed text content.
 Infographics also play a big role in visual marketing.
-Also read these 10 ways on how you can use infographics to boost engagement by TNW.
+Also, read these 10 ways on how you can use infographics to boost engagement by TNW.

 6) Publish Posts in Series

 Instead of publishing everything at once as a single long post, you can break them into parts and publish them separately and connect them through a link at the bottom of the posts.
-For example, if I’m going to publish content on ‘how to become the greatest blogger of all time’ in my niche, I can break it into 2-3 separate posts and publish them as how to become the greatest blogger of all time part-1 part-2, part-3, etc.
+For example, if I’m going to publish content on ‘how to become the greatest blogger of all time’ in my niche, I can break it into 2-3 separate posts and publish them as of how to become the greatest blogger of all time part-1 part-2, part-3, etc.